 "I have had good experiences with 741741 text line.
 It helped me off the ledge and that was what I needed in the moment."

 "I never know how long I need to wait for.
-The first time I waited for 30 minutes and then gave up and cancelled the conversation.
+The first time I waited for 30 minutes and then gave up.
 The second time, it only took 5 minutes."

 "I texted 741741 and no one responded after 30 minutes.
 I said never mind.
 Honestly made me more depressed than I already was."